Bclavelmythics/genai-interview/README.md

 ## Problem 1: Create Vector database for RAG (Retrieval Augmented Generation) Functionality

-* Create a script to chunk the provided documentation and embed the chunks into a chroma vector database.
+* modify the python file in `load` to chunk the provided documentation and embed the chunks into a chroma vector database.
-* Chunk the document in a way that best caputres important information from each section.
+* Chunk the document in `docs` in a way that best captures important information from each section.
 * Use the HuggingFaceEmbeddings model from Langchain.
   * https://python.langchain.com/docs/integrations/providers/huggingface/#huggingfaceembeddings